Hard-Constrained Deep Learning for Climate Downscaling: Data

-The ERA5 dataset \citep{era5} is a so-called \textit{reanalysis} product from the European Center for Medium-Range Weather Forecast (ECMWF) that combines model data with worldwide observations.
-The observations are used as boundary conditions for numerical models that then predict various atmospheric variables.
+The ERA5 data set \citep{era5} is a so-called \textit{reanalysis} product from the ECMWF that combines model data with worldwide observations.
+The optimal physical model state that best fits the observations is found through the process of data assimilation.
 ERA5 is available as global, hourly data with a $0.25^{\circ}\times0.25^{\circ}$ resolution, which is roughly $25~\mbox{km}$ per pixel in the mid-latitudes.
 It covers all years starting from 1950.